jundalisay/superbnetlify/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-3t.md

 - prepare him for war.

 The Greek militia was one of the best in the world.
-Their public education completely answered its purpose.
+- Their public education completely answered its purpose.
-Music was intended to=
+- Music was intended to:
 	- humanize the mind,
 	- soften the temper, and
 	- make the mind perform the social and moral duties of life.

 {{< s v="168" >}} In ancient Rome, the exercises of the Campus Martius had the same purpose as the Gymnasium in ancient Greece.